GraceKeane/theory-algos-project/README.md

 </h3>

 <h3 align="center">
-    A program written in C that calculates the SHA512 of an input
+    A program written in C that calculates the SHA512 of an input file
 </h4>

 ## Project Details